jameshosken/itp-workshops/Asteroids/readme.md

 Everything we do here is googlable.
 I don't expect you'll absorb everything in 2 short hours, rather I hope to demonstrate some of the fundamental concepts so that you know what to google later.
 In addition to google the [p5 reference](https://p5js.org/reference/) is an important and valuable resource.

-If I go to fast please slow me down.
+If I go too fast please slow me down.
 If I'm going too slow for you feel free to experiment ahead using this guide.

 ## Prologue: A quick review of p5 concepts